Western European Union: 1954–1984: General dormancy

-The Western Union's founding Treaty of Brussels was amended at the 1954 Paris Conference as a result of the failure of the Treaty establishing the European Defence Community to gain French ratification: The General Treaty (Deutschlandvertrag) of 1952 formally named the EDC as a prerequisite of the end of Allied occupation of Germany, and there was a desire to include Germany in the Western defence architecture.
+The General Treaty (Deutschlandvertrag) of 1952 formally named the European Defence Community as a prerequisite of the end of the Allied occupation of Germany, and there was a desire to include Germany in the Western defence architecture.
+As a result of the failure of France to ratify the treaty establishing the Community, the Treaty of Brussels was amended at the 1954 Paris Conference.
 The Modified Brussels Treaty (MBT) transformed the Western Union into the Western European Union, at which point Italy and West Germany were admitted.
-Although the WEU established by the Modified Brussels Treaty was significantly less powerful and ambitious than the original Western Union, German membership of the WEU was considered sufficient for the military occupation of Germany to end in accordance with the General Treaty.
+Although the WEU was significantly less powerful and ambitious than the original Western Union, German membership was considered sufficient for its occupation to end in accordance with the General Treaty.

 The signatories of the Paris Agreements stated their three main objectives in the preamble to the Modified Brussels Treaty: